automata-network/docs/docs/1rpc/guide.md

 ## User

 Visit [1RPC](https://www.1rpc.io/).
-Search for the network by token, name or Chain ID, or scroll through the list of networks.
+Search for the network by token, name or Chain ID, or scroll through the list.

 ![](../assets/1rpc/1RPC_demo_1.png){style="zoom:100%"}